Posts

 Did Christians adopt the belief in the soul from the Greeks?

-There is the accusation from soul sleep advocates that Christians adopted the concept of the immortal soul from the pagan Greeks, mainly from Plato.
+There is a common accusation from soul sleep advocates that Christians adopted the concept of the immortal soul from the pagan Greeks, mainly from Plato.
 A variation of this is that they got it from the Egyptians.
 Because of this supposed pagan influence, they reject the soul.
 Ironically, they have no problems with adopting the use of allegory, which also originates from Greek thought.
 But just how true is this accusation?
 First things first, the Greeks didn't invent the soul; they merely philosophized it.
 The concept of the human soul was universal across all cultures.
 Soul sleep, on the other hand, was a foreign concept to the ancient world.
 Also, the Greeks didn't have a universal consensus about the soul.
 Plato believed the soul continued on after death, but his student, Aristotle, had a more nuanced view and didn't clearly teach that the soul survives death.
 Second, it's easy to dispel that theory from the story of the Witch of Endor alone.
-Recall that Saul went to see ...
+Recall that Saul went to...

 Introduction